Cuenca, Ecuador - Things to Do in Cuenca

 When to Visit

-Cuenca enjoys a mild, spring-like climate year-round due to its equatorial location and altitude, with temperatures ranging from 50-70°F (10-21°C).
-The dry season from June to September offers the most sunshine and is ideal for outdoor activities and day trips to Cajas National Park.
-December through May brings more frequent afternoon showers but also lusher landscapes and fewer tourists.
-The city's elevation means cool evenings year-round, so pack layers regardless of when you visit.
-Avoid major Ecuadorian holidays like Carnival (February/March) and Easter if you prefer fewer crowds and lower prices.
+Cuenca enjoys a pleasant spring-like climate year-round due to its equatorial location and high altitude, with temperatures consistently ranging from 50-70°F (10-21°C).
+The dry season from June to September offers the most sunshine and ideal conditions for outdoor activities and sightseeing, though this is also peak tourist season.
+The wet season from October to May brings afternoon showers but fewer crowds and lush green landscapes, making it perfect for travelers seeking a more authentic experience.
+Weather can change quickly throughout the day, so pack layers regardless of when you visit, and always carry a light rain jacket.

 Insider Tips